Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$: Results and Discussion

 \subsubsection{Muon sites}

 To further analyze the ZF-\muon{} asymmetry spectra and validate the magnetic structure, the muon-stopping sites in~\SZRO{} were identified using the standard DFT+$\mu$ protocol.
 The results reveal twelve candidate crystal symmetry inequivalent muon positions located in the $4e$ Wyckoff position in the unit cell.
 In each case, the muon site forms a bond with an oxygen atom, with a $\mu$--O bond length of $\approx$1~\AA, as shown in~\abbrfig{}~\ref{fig:visual_muonsites}.
 The positions (Table~\ref{tab:muonsites}) are grouped into $\mu$--O1, $\mu$--O2 and $\mu$--O3 sites with respect to the three distinct oxygen.
-The relative energy differences of all the sites are $<$0.2 eV indicating that all candidate sites are most likely occupied even as the zero point motion energy (typically around 0.5 eV~\cite{blundell2023}) of the muon are not considered.
-Indeed, the multiple muon sites identified for this compound account for the broad distribution of the local field in the low temperature~\muon{} signal, rather than a single field.
+The relative energy differences among all sites are $<0.2$~eV, indicating that all candidate sites are likely to be occupied, even as the muon zero-point motion energy (typically around 0.5~eV~\cite{blundell2023}) is not taken into account.
+Indeed, the multiple muon sites identified for this compound account for the broad distribution of the local field in the low temperature~\muon{} signal, rather than a single field, consistent with the stretched multisite component of \abbreqn{}~\ref{eqn:ZFKT_FIT_EQN}.
 The form of this distribution includes local fields that vary for the symmetry inequivalent muons closer to each of the three distinct O$^{2-}$ ion and equivalent muons closer to either the magnetic Re$^{6+}$ ion or the nonmagnetic Zn$^{2+}$ ion in the octahedra network.